 Board members declare at the time of their appointment, if they have Board membership or an executive management position in a company which is not part of the company group.
-According to the charter of the Board of Directors, a member of the Board of Directors informs the Board of Directors, if he/she receives an offer of Board membership or an offer of an executive management position in a company which is not part of the company group.
-Chairman of the Supervisory Board participates in Board meetings as permanent invitee.
+According to the charter of the Board of Directors, a member of the Board of Directors informs the Corporate Governance and Remuneration Committee of the Board of Directors, if he/she receives an offer of Board membership or an offer of an executive management position in a company which is not part of the company group.
+The chairman of the Supervisory Board participates in Board meetings as permanent invitee.